bwsw/sj-platform/SJDocs/source/SJ_UI_Guide.rst

 - starting - a recently launched instance but yet not started (right after the "Start" button is pushed);

-- started - the launched instance that started working;
+- started - the launched instance that has started its work;

 - stopping - an instance that is being stopped;